Narrative Text, Translator and Machine

 The project studies narrativity and its modelling, literary characteristics and problems in their translation, the working methods and technological needs of literary translators, and ethical challenges such as copyright issues and sustainable development that are connected with using translation technology in literary translation.

-The project also aims to apply the accumulated data in practice.
-We will develop a prototype for a translation technology application that helps human translators with professionally translating literary texts from English into Finnish.
-During the later stages of the project, the prototype is further developed with a usability study.
+As part of this project, we have gathered various types of survey and interview data from literary translators and publishers.
+The accumulated data has also been applied in practice, for instance, by using it in the development of a new prototype for a language technology program, which aims to assist human translators in professionally translating literary texts from English into Finnish.
+During the later stages of this project, the prototype is further developed with a usability study.

 The project’s principal investigator is professor Kristiina Taivalkoski-Shilov.
 You can find more information about the researchers on the Researchers page.